 Figure.
-Head region of Pterotrachea hippocampus. ©
+Transparent head region of Pterotrachea hippocampus. ©

 The foot, which in bottom-dwelling snails is the sole-like structure used for crawling along the bottom, primarily forms a laterally-compressed swimming fin.
 The animal swims "upside-down" with the fin directed upward.
 The eyes are large and image-forming.
 They are active predators that visually locate their prey and capture them by protruding their radula (having elongate, sickle-shaped teeth) from the mouth at the tip of the proboscis.
 The presence øf a mobile, trunk-like proboscis is responsible for their common name, "sea elephants."